amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

 ### Follows on part 3/3
 #### Creating a docker artifact from a specific git repo branch
-*Managing builds and uploading artifact to artifact registry*
  * Builds and artifacts
-  * Builds management
+  * Managing artifacts
     * Uploading artifacts to artifacts registries
-  * Registry tags vs local build tags
-  * Managing artifacts
+    * Reusing artifacts
-* About popular artifact registries
+  * Popular artifact management products
-* Artifacts as inputs to CI procedures